 At Pioneer Periodontics & Implant Dentistry, we understand that when you protect your smile, it doesn’t just benefit your teeth and gums.
 Studies have shown that excellent oral health can help prevent a variety of systemic issues that could negatively affect your quality of life.
-We also know that caring for your teeth and gums can be expensive, which is why we’re proud to welcome dental insurance and be an in-network provider for Blue Cross Blue Shield.
+We also know that caring for your teeth and gums can be expensive, which is why we’re happy for the opportunity to assist you in maximizing your benefits and filing your claims, thereby protecting your teeth and your wallet.
+To get started saving your teeth, gums, and hard-earned money, contact us today for an appointment.

 Dental insurance is a lot like car insurance or health insurance in that it’s designed to save you money.
 It works by you, the policyholder, agreeing to pay a monthly fee in exchange for your dental insurance company providing benefits you can use with a dentist who accepts them.
 However, it is important to keep the following information in mind: